ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

-#### useCache
+#### promptIfUnknown
-For latency optimization, `useCache` can be used to instruct AMP to use client cached values to make the current consent decision, and then posibly turn `checkConsentHref` request into a non-blocking asynchrous syncing.
-It takes a boolean value.

-If cache is empty or the cached consent state is `unknown`, `checkConsentHref` will still be a blocking request.
+`promptIfUnknown`: Instructs AMP whether to collect consent if user consent is unknown.
+It takes boolean values.
+It also can be set to `promptIfUnknown: "waitForCheckConsent"` to read the value from the response of `checkConsentHref` XHR.

 #### onUpdateHref